 Binary Sea: Compass (2008)

 Compass was the first of only two releases from the Binary Sea duo, comprised of Shayne and his brother Jared White.
 It was an ambitious and long-awaited followup to Shayne's debut album five years before.
 A mix of New Age and electronic dance music, and a few other weird things thrown in, Compass is a pulsating journey into an expansive world of light and dark.

 The Opposite Way (2003)

-ShaYne's debut album!
-Released when he was only 17 years of age, The Opposite Way was a sort of "variety pack" with styles ranging from electronica to new age to jazz to even Celtic and early music.
+Shayne's debut album!
+Released when he was only 17 years of age, The Opposite Way was a sort of "variety pack" with styles ranging from electronica to new age to jazz to Celtic and early music.
 Track 6 even featured acoustic harp and recorder (courtesy of brother Jared), a nod to the family's earlier Celtic albums in Distant Oaks.
-Though a bit rough in spots, it was still an innovate album that sowed the seeds of what was to come later.
+Though a bit rough in spots, it was still an innovative album that sowed the seeds of what was to come later.

 Asphalt Repaved (2019)

 A collection of single tracks from 2018-2019 previously only available on SoundCloud, this is ShaYne's first instrumental-only release since 2015!
-Synthwave and ambient are the dominant styles on this EP, with a bit of Berlin-school thrown in.
+Synthwave and ambient are the dominant styles on this EP, with a bit of progressive house thrown in.

 Of special note: Track 4 "Asphalt Repaved" is a re-recorded, high-definition version of "Hot Asphalt Part 1" that appeared on ShaYne's 2010 album Curve.
 The sound quality improvements are staggering, so check it out!